pytorch/pytorch/benchmarks/distributed/rpc/parameter_server/README.md

 ## Parameter Server class

 The parameter_server directory contains base classes to provide a starting point for implementing a parameter server.
 Inherit from a base class and implement your parameter server.
-The benchmark has three requirements for parameter servers.
+The benchmark has two requirements for parameter servers.

 1. It must implement a __init__ method that takes rank and ps_trainer_count as arguments

     ```python
     def __init__(self, rank, ps_trainer_count, backend, use_cuda_rpc):